Sunday, February 1, 2026

 Free to keep my options open.

 Photography became a refuge.
 Some have told me I capture feeling and mood well.
-I once considered portrait photography.
-I have the equipment.
-And, technically, I know what to do.
+I once considered portrait photography — I have the equipment, and technically, I know what to do.

 But when placed in front of a subject and expected to direct, guide, engage — I falter.
-Other photographers seem to possess effortless social ease.
+Other photographers seem to possess an effortless social ease.
 I do not.

 So I rely on distance.
 A super-zoom lens.
-I capture authentic expressions when people don’t realize I’m focused on them.
+I capture authentic expressions when people don't realize I'm focused on them.
 It is easier to observe humanity than to orchestrate it.
+And perhaps that's not entirely a limitation — the images are honest precisely because they're unposed.

 There was a time I thought I could be a teacher.
 In the military, I delivered speeches and briefings and won awards.
 If I could prepare, write, and stand behind a podium, I was confident — commanding, even.
 When I know my material, I can communicate clearly and persuasively.

 But remove the script, require spontaneous conversation, and anxiety creeps in.
 I am far more articulate in writing than in unscripted speech.
 The page does not interrupt.
 The page does not laugh.
+And over the years, I've learned to meet people there — on the page — more than anywhere else.

-I have said, “I’m used to it.”
+I have said, 'I'm used to it.'

 Being accustomed to silence is not the same as being free from it.
 It means the quiet has become familiar — humming in rooms where I measure my words before speaking, in moments when I swallow enthusiasm before it can be dismissed.